HSBC to leave Canary Wharf tower for new world headquarters

 HSBC said the new development "is being designed to promote wellbeing and constructed to best-in-class sustainability standards, using predominantly repurposed materials".

-HSBC moved to Canary Wharf in 2002 from its former home on Poultry in the City of London, a building designed for the bank by Sir Edwin Lutyens.
+HSBC moved to Canary Wharf in 2002 from its former home on Poultry in the City of London.

-HSBC's decision to return to London's historic financial district within the Square mile is a "huge vote of confidence for the City", said the City of London Corporation policy chairman, Chris Hayward."This move further solidifies the City's reputation as a prime destination for financial services firms, offering them unparalleled opportunities."The City is a "unique ecosystem that fosters collaboration and growth," he added.

-After the pandemic, HSBC told staff it was going to reduce office space globally by about 40% to reduce costs and energy and allow more employees to work from home.
+HSBC's decision to return to London's historic financial district within the Square mile is a "huge vote of confidence for the City", said the City of London Corporation policy chairman, Chris Hayward."This move further solidifies the City's reputation as a prime destination for financial services firms, offering them unparalleled opportunities.After the pandemic, HSBC told staff it was going to reduce office space globally by about 40% to reduce costs and energy and allow more employees to work from home.

 Chief executive Noel Quinn said he thought going to the office five days a week was "unnecessary" and its managers were often travelling to locations around the world during the week.

-The bank told the BBC that talks began into a move to this site after a review into its future location last year.
+HSBC told the BBC that talks began into a move to this site after a review into its future location last year.
 It said the new office would "support digital innovation" and help it meet net zero carbon commitments.

+It is not known what HSBC's tower, owned by Qatari investors, will be used for when the bank moves out.

+The Canary Wharf Group, which owns and runs the estate, has not commented on HSBC's move but said the area had become more diverse in recent years.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk